vectordotdev/vector/docs/specs/component.md

 adhere to a common set of behaviorial rules.
 This document aims to clearly outline these rules to guide new component development and ongoing maintenance.

+## Scope

+This specification addresses direct component concerns

+TODO: limit this document to direct component-level code and not supporting infrastructure.

 ## How to read this document

 This document is written from the broad perspective of a Vector component.
-Unless otherwise stated, a section applies to all component types, although, most sections will be broken along component lines for easy adherence.
+Unless otherwise stated, a section applies to all component types (sources, transforms, and sinks).

 ## Instrumentation

+Vector components MUST be instrumented for optimal observability and monitoring.
+This is required to drive various interfaces that Vector users depend on to manage Vector installations in mission critical production environments.

+### Batching

+For performance reasons, components SHOULD instrument batches of Vector events as opposed to individual Vector events.
+[Pull request #8383] demonstrated meaningful performance improvements as a result of this strategy.

 ### Events

 Vector implements an event driven pattern ([RFC 2064]) for internal instrumentation.
 This section lists all required and optional events that a component MUST emit.
+It is expected that components will emit custom events beyond those listed here that reflect component specific behavior.

 There is leeway in the implementation of these events: